 Who should attend:

-Michigan home visitors or supervisors who have at least one case they are working with where the identified client is 0-6 years old.
+Home visitors or supervisors who have at least one case they are working with where the identified client is 0-6 years old.
 This series will be best for those who are NOT yet endorsed as an IMH Specialist (III).
-Ideally, attendees should have one-year work experience (as of October 1, 2020).
-Space is limited to 30 participants.
+Ideally, attendees should have one-year work experience (as of November 1, 2021).
+Space is limited to 50 participants.
 Priority will be given to those who meet that requirement.
 Exceptions may be allowed if space is available (Exception examples may include: a professional with slightly less work experience, or a combination of internship/work experience in the 0-6 home visiting field).
 Please email Joni Zieldorff email@example.com to share your interest in requesting an exception. *Attendees MUST commit to attending ALL sessions to the best of their ability.

-Trainers: Amy Delira, LMSW, IECMH-E® and Karol Wilson, LMSW, IMH-E®
+Trainers: Ashley McCormick, LMSW, IECMH-E® and Danielle Rice, LMSW, IMH-E®

 Access: All of these sessions will be offered virtually through Zoom.
 The Zoom link will be sent to the email used during registration – please be very careful when entering your email!